rrosa-aurea-1/java-angular-web-app/README.md

 * npm install
-* npm run preconfig (only on windows) or copy target/app.jar file into electron-jar folder
+* npm run preconfig (only on windows as admin) or copy target/app.jar file into electron-jar folder
 * npm start

 In this way the spring boot jar start as child process in the electron container.
 You can read log in its window with **F1 keyword**.